 - National LGB&T Partnership, reducing health inequalities and challenging homophobia, biphobia and transphonbia within public services;

-- London LGBT Narrative Project, collating a picture of LGBT+ need across London.
+- London LGBT Narrative Project, collating a picture of LGBTQ+ need across London.

 Young people can self-refer to the project either through this website or the LGBT Jigsaw site.